nhindman/Arrived/README.md

 **3. Get an access token** [(code)](https://github.com/nhindman/Arrived/blob/master/server/twillo.js#L26)

-Arrived then passes the authorization code received in step 2 into the function `getTokenResponse` which exchanges the authorization code for an access token:
+Arrived then passes the authorization code received in step 2 into the function `getTokenResponse` which fires a POST request to `https://login.uber.com/oauth/token` that exchanges the authorization code for an access token:

 ```javascript
 var getTokenResponse = function (query) {